Have you heard whispers about needing to keep your pelvic floor in shape, but you’re not sure what that means?

 However, pelvic floor issues can affect men as well – if that’s your case, you may want to see a men’s health physical therapist.

-In the meantime, let’s take a look at your pelvic floor – what it is, how it works, and how a Washington DC physical therapist can help.
+In the meantime, let’s take a look at your pelvic floor – what it is, how it works, and how our Washington DC physical therapists can help.

 What Are Your Pelvic Floor Muscles?